jcadruvi/Mvc4WebApi/README.md

 Mvc4WebApi
 ==========

 This is a test project that I used to learn more about Web API.
+This project intially shows a list of stores.
+The user can filter the stores by typing in the search fields on the header of the grid.
+The filter is triggered by leaving focus or pressing enter.

 Need to finish the filter of store search.